Terry, a 2-year-old mixed-breed bitch, had to vomit violently shortly after she has been in the garden.

 Many dog owners have a garden and many gardens have a compost heap - please take care and if

-something should be, please go to the vet clinic immediately.
+something should look or feel strange, please go to the vet clinic immediately.